zereaykut/Web-Scraping-Selenium-Energy-Atlas/README.md

 python web_scrape_energy_atlas.py
 ```

-There should be .json that contains energy atlas data in the working directory
+There should be .json files that contains energy atlas data in the working directory